Yaoeh/Yaoeh.github.io/_pages/autodesk-2021.md

 ---
 ## Relevant Projects

 I have done past projects in Revit, Unity, Maya, as well as Rhino.
 Additionally I have done projects on user interface design and sensors and signal processing.
-I also have developed software projects and systems that involve multiple languages/ interfaces
+I also have developed software projects and systems that involve multiple languages/ interfaces, which could be relevant to the internship.
+I've compiled a list of relevant projects to demonstrate my skillset:

   * [Revit (Dynamo)](http://www-scf.usc.edu/~alanwang/revit.html){:target="_blank"} Not unlike Rhino, grasshopper, I have done projects to generate sheets as well as programmatically interoperate between Rhino and Revit.
   * [Unity (C#)](http://yaoeh.github.io/alanwang/portfolio/portfolio-2-game/){:target="_blank"} Published a handful of games.
 In relevance, knows about scene transitions, animation timeline, and serialization workflows.